About Narada Falls

 Interestingly enough, one of the interpretive signs of Narada Falls showed a photo of it from this vantage point.
 Go figure…

-Narada Falls resides in Mt Rainier National Park.
+Narada Falls resides in Mt Rainier National Park near Puyallup in Pierce County, Washington.
+It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 The large and well-signposted car park for Narada Falls is about 13 miles east of the Nisqually Entrance.